damonlynch/rapid-photo-downloader/README.rst

 back up photos and videos as they are downloaded.
 It downloads from and backs up to multiple devices simultaneously.

-Unique to Rapid Photo Downloader is its timeline feature, allowing you to group photos and videos based on how much time elapsed between consecutive shots.
-You can use this to quickly identify photos and videos taken at different periods in a single day or over consecutive days.
+Unique to Rapid Photo Downloader is its Timeline, which groups photos and videos based on how much time elapsed between consecutive shots.
+Use it to identify photos and videos taken at different periods in a single day or over consecutive days.

 Written by a photographer_ for professional and amateur photographers, Rapid Photo Downloader is easy to configure and use.
 Program preferences are